 My baby’s name is Clara.
 Her name means clear, bright and shining and I swear that is exactly what type of little person she really is!
-I think the hypnobirhing had a lot to do with it!
+I think Marie’s course and the way it helped me prepare had a LOT to do with it!

 You might enjoy reading more stories from my students and get inspired by their calm & gentle births.
 Find them here – – – >> http://www.birthbliss.ca/category/birth-stories/

 Growing a baby can be exciting, tiring and overwhelming all at the same time. – – – >> If you’re ready to stop worrying and start building the relaxed conscious mindset that will set you up for a positive birth experience, simply click here, and get the guide today.